FlyoverWorks/forecasts-api-docs/source/includes/_questions.md

 Parameter | Type | Description
 --------- | ------- | -----------
-id | integer | The id of the question discover_question_id | integer | The id of the discover question used to generate/publish this question, if collaborative question generation (Discover) is being used name | string | The question content type | string | The internal question type (e.g. prediction market, binary prediction market, opinion pool) site_id | integer | The id of the site that this question belongs to membership_id | integer | The id of the membership who created this question ends_at | datetime | The date & time that this question stops accepting forecasts description | string | The description & background information for the question published_at | datetime | The date & time that this question was published starts_at | datetime | The date & time that this question started accepting forecasts resolved_at | datetime | The date & time that this question was resolved voided_at | datetime | The date & time that this question was voided.
-Blank if the question has not been voided.
-A voided question will not be resolved or scored. predictions_count | integer | The number of predictions that have been made in this question comments_count | integer | The number of comments that have been made in this question
+active | boolean | Whether or not this question is currently active for forecasting clarifications | array | An array of clarifications issued for the question.
+Used to clarify things like resolution criteria for the question. comments_count | integer | The number of comments that have been made in this question
 created_at | datetime | The date & time that this question was created
-updated_at | datetime | The date & time that this question was last updated active | boolean | Whether or not this question is currently active for forecasting resolved | boolean | Whether or not this question has been resolved resolution_notes | array | Any notes/information provided by an admin describing the resolution of the question and any data sources used. use_ordinal_scoring | boolean | Whether or not this question uses ordinal scoring for calculating Brier scores clarifications | array | An array of clarifications issued for the question.
-Used to clarify things like resolution criteria for the question. state | string | The current state of the question.
-Options enumerated in [question states](#question-states) scoring_start_time | datetime | The time at which scoring starts for this question. scoring_end_time | datetime | The time at which scoring ends for this question.
+description | string | The description & background information for the question discover_question_id | integer | The id of the discover question used to generate/publish this question, if collaborative question generation (Discover) is being used ends_at | datetime | The date & time that this question stops accepting forecasts id | integer | The id of the question membership_id | integer | The id of the membership who created this question name | string | The question content post_forecast_survey_id | integer | If a survey is administered after forecasts in this question, the ID of that survey predictions_count | integer | The number of predictions that have been made in this question published_at | datetime | The date & time that this question was published resolution_notes | array | Any notes/information provided by an admin describing the resolution of the question and any data sources used. resolved | boolean | Whether or not this question has been resolved resolved_at | datetime | The date & time that this question was resolved scoring_end_time | datetime | The time at which scoring ends for this question. scoring_start_time | datetime | The time at which scoring starts for this question. site_id | integer | The id of the site that this question belongs to starts_at | datetime | The date & time that this question started accepting forecasts state | string | The current state of the question.
+Options enumerated in [question states](#question-states) type | string | The internal question type (e.g. prediction market, binary prediction market, opinion pool) updated_at | datetime | The date & time that this question was last updated use_ordinal_scoring | boolean | Whether or not this question uses ordinal scoring for calculating Brier scores voided_at | datetime | The date & time that this question was voided.
+Blank if the question has not been voided.
+A voided question will not be resolved or scored.

 ### Answer Attributes